- ACRONYMS

 - 2. Reduction in airflow (≥ 50% from baseline) lasting at least 10 seconds with either a decrease in oxygen saturation of at least 3% or arousal from sleep

-- Mixed apnea - a mixed apnea is an apnea that begins as a central apnea and ends as an obstructive apnea (i.e. respiratory effort is not present at the beginning but appears later during the episode)
+- Mixed apnea - a mixed apnea begins as a central apnea and ends as an obstructive apnea, meaning respiratory effort is not present at the beginning of the episode but appears later

-- Oxygen desaturation index (ODI) - the ODI is defined as the number of times per hour of sleep that the blood oxygen level drops by ≥ 4% from baseline
+- Oxygen desaturation index (ODI) - the ODI is the number of times per hour of sleep that the blood oxygen level drops by ≥ 4% from baseline

-- Polysomnography - a polysomnography is a sleep study that is typically performed in a sleep lab.
-During a polysomnography, the following are measured:
+- Polysomnography - polysomnography is a sleep study performed in a specialized facility where the following is monitored:

-- Airflow through the nose is measured using a nasal cannula connected to a pressure transducer or through the nose and mouth using a thermal sensor
+- Airflow is monitored using a nasal cannula connected to a pressure transducer.
+Alternatively, a thermal sensor can detect airflow in the nose and mouth.

 - Respiratory effort is measured using thoracic and abdominal inductance bands

-- Snoring is measured through a microphone or through the nasal cannula-pressure transducer system
+- Snoring is detected through a microphone or the nasal cannula-pressure transducer system

-- Sleep stages and arousals are measured via an electroencephalogram (EEG), electrooculogram, and chin electromyogram (EMG)
+- Sleep stages and arousals are monitored with an electroencephalogram (EEG), electrooculogram, and chin electromyogram (EMG)

-- Leg movements are measured via an anterior tibialis EMG
+- Leg movements are detected with an anterior tibialis EMG

-- Respiratory disturbance index (RDI) - the RDI is the same as the AHI except that it includes respiratory effort-related arousals (RERAs) along with apneas and hypopneas.
+- Respiratory disturbance index (RDI) - the RDI is the same as the apnea-hypopnea index (AHI) except that it includes respiratory effort-related arousals (RERAs) along with apneas and hypopneas.
 RDI = (Apneas + Hypopneas + RERAs) / Total sleep time in hours

-- Respiratory effort-related arousal (RERA) - an RERA is defined as flattening of the inspiratory nasal pressure for ≥ 10 seconds causing an arousal from sleep but not meeting criteria for an apnea or hypopnea
+- Respiratory effort-related arousal (RERA) - a RERA is a flattening of the inspiratory nasal pressure for ≥ 10 seconds, causing arousal from sleep but not meeting criteria for an apnea or hypopnea

-- Respiratory-event index (REI) - because home sleep studies do not measure sleep, they cannot directly measure the AHI.
-Instead, sleep time is replaced with monitored time and the parameter is called the REI which is defined as the total number of apneas and hypopneas divided by the total monitoring time in hours.
+- Respiratory-event index (REI) - because home sleep studies do not measure sleep, they cannot calculate a true apnea-hypopnea index (AHI).
+Instead, sleep time is replaced with monitored time, and the parameter is called the REI, which is defined as the total number of apneas and hypopneas divided by the total monitoring time in hours.
 REI = (Apneas + Hypopneas) / Total monitoring time in hours

 - Split-night polysomnography - during a split-night polysomnography, a normal polysomnography is performed during the first two hours of testing, and patients who demonstrate a significant amount of respiratory events are then switched to a CPAP titration protocol for the remainder of the study.
 If successful, the split-night polysomnography eliminates the need for a second sleep study.
 [1,2,5,6]